 So many channels, so little time.
 You’re busy running your healthcare business.
 That’s why you should concentrate on tactics that will bring in the largest number of patients for your marketing spend.

-We’ve highlighted the importance of SEO, and it’s important to use it everywhere possible.
+We’ve highlighted the importance of SEO, and it’s important to use it everywhere possible to assist with lead generation.

 The goal of your website is, ultimately, to bring in patients.
 This means following best practices including: